-Welcome to the Project Website for the revitalization of Naval Information Warfare System Command's (NAVWAR) facilities on the Old Town Campus (OTC), at Naval Base Point Loma,
+Welcome to the Project Website for the revitalization of Naval Information Warfare Systems Command's (NAVWAR) facilities on the Old Town Campus (OTC) at Naval Base Point Loma,

 San Diego, California

-The project website provides the latest information and opportunities for public involvement for the Navy OTC Revitalization project.
+The project website provides the latest information on the Navy OTC Revitalization project.

 The Naval Base Point Loma Old Town Campus is home to Naval Information Warfare Systems Command (NAVWAR).
-NAVWAR needs new, mission-capable, and modern facilities to support its cyber security mission.
-The Navy is considering plans to maximize the value of approximately 70.5 acres of Navy-owned underutilized property at the Old Town Campus to support NAVWAR needs.
-NAVWAR provides $3.2 billion annually to the San Diego regional economy.
+NAVWAR needs new mission-capable and modern facilities to support its cyber security mission.
+The Navy is considering plans to maximize the value of approximately 70.3 acres of Navy-owned underutilized property at the Old Town Campus to support NAVWAR needs.
+NAVWAR provides approximately $3.3 billion annually to the San Diego regional economy.
 The potential redevelopment would bring additional economic benefits to the region through the construction and operation of new commercial, residential, and transportation facilities.

 Section 508 Compliance and Geographic Information System (GIS)-based Figures: At present, the accessibility of GIS in compliance with Section 508 of the Rehabilitation Act is limited.
 If you use assistive technology and the format of these pages prevents you from obtaining necessary data, please contact the webmaster.